fact-benchmark/factbenchmark/documentation.md

 Another form of response to a claim is an annotation.

-Amongst other things, this provides a method for responding to a claim, and having this information independently recorded and timestamped, which can allow the agents to store their own data, and make their own intepretations.
+Amongst other things, this provides a method for responding to a claim, and having this information independently recorded and timestamped, which can allow the agents to store their own data, and make their own interpretations.
 (In such cases the "FactBenchmark" service acts a little like a simple block chain - only without the block or the chain).

-Arbitrary json can be posted in an annotation, for instance:
+Arbitrary JSON can be posted in an annotation, for instance:

 ```json
 {